jnboehm/getgrades/README.md

 Limits
 ---
-As it is now this script only connects to the qis instance of the server of the University of Applied Sciences and checks for the major computer science with a Bachelor's degree.
+As it is now this script only connects to the qis instance of the server of the Hochschule RheinMain, University of Applied Sciences and checks for the major computer science with a Bachelor's degree.
 You can of course change the source code to fit your needs, but most of it is hardwired so you'll need to edit the code itself.